btcpayserver/btcpayserver-doc/PennyPinching.md

 After some testing, it seems that following this guide for a setup on mainnet involving `BTC+LTC+CLightning` is a bit too much and make the server very laggy.

+Note that the server becomes less laggy as time pass after restart, so it might still be ok for your case.

 ****************

 ## How much am I spending now?